nguyensjsu/sp21-172-team-a/README.md

 ![Cashier's App](./images/.png)

 ### Backoffice Help Desk App
-The backoffice help desk allows the barista to view and change the number of reward points for any specific user.
+The backoffice help desk allows the barista to insert user ID and change the number of reward points for any specific user.
 ![Backoffice Help Desk](./images/.png)

 ### Online Store